morganfogg/jump/README.md

-j [name]      # Go to bookmark j -r [name]   # Delete bookmark j -g          # List all bookmarks, or print a bookmark's path if a name is provided
+j [name]      # Go to bookmark j -r [name]   # Delete bookmark j -g          # List all bookmarks, or print a bookmark's path if a name is provided j --prune     # Delete any bookmark which no longer points to a valid location on the filesystem.
 ```

 In Powershell, Jump follows the standard Verb-Noun naming convention.
 The commands are: